Alternating proximal gradient method for sparse nonnegative Tucker decomposition: Acknowledgements

 \section{Acknowledgements}

 This work is partly supported by ARL and ARO grant W911NF-09-1-0383 and AFOSR FA9550-10-C-0108.
-The author would like to thank Prof. Wotao Yin for his valuable discussions and also thank Anh Huy Phan for sharing the code of HALS.
+The author would like to thank three anonymous referees, the technical editor and the associate editor for their very valuable comments and suggestions.
+Also, the author would like to thank Prof. Wotao Yin for his valuable discussions and Anh Huy Phan for sharing the code of HALS.